 - Emergency Savings – Money to cover either your living expenses if you find yourself without an income or travel expenses in case of the death or medical emergency of a close family member.
 Most people recommend that you target three to six months of basic living expenses for your emergency savings.

 - It is critically important to distinguish between what is an emergency and what is not.
 For example, a funeral is an emergency; a wedding is not.

 - If you want to be able to go to someone’s wedding, the costs should already be in your budget or come from savings specifically designated for attending weddings.

 - Designated Savings – Money to fund large purchases you want to make in the future.
 Think of creating designated savings as budgeting over several years.

 - For example, you will need to replace your car every-so-often or might have a few “dream” vacations you’d like to take or want to make a down payment on a condo vs. apartment-renting or to fund your children’s education.

 - Unless you make so much money that you can fit the full cost of these items in one year’s budget, you’ll want to fund them over several years.

 - Long-Term or Retirement Savings – Money to allow you to live when you are no longer working and living a Millennial retirement.

 By creating a budget that includes all three components of savings, you’ll be more confident that you will be able to meet expenses when emergencies arise and realize your dreams.
 The amounts you need to include in your budget for emergency and designated savings are pretty straightforward.

 Determine how much you need and the date by which you want to have those amounts available and do the arithmetic.
-For a bit more information on emergency and designated savings, you can see my three-part post on what to do with your savings.

 How Much Retirement Savings Should I Budget For?